-Find out why Does your teen want to go undeclared because his interests are broad or because nothing really excites him yet?
-Is he afraid of going to college and using his indecision as a way to avoid the situation?
-You need to discuss the issue because his answer can help determine if college is the best choice for your student right now.
+Find out why Does your teen want to go undeclared because their interests are broad or because nothing really excites them yet?
+Are they afraid of going to college and using their indecision as a way to avoid the situation?
+You need to discuss the issue because their answer can help determine if college is the best choice for your student right now.

 Talk about your teen’s interests Go into this with an open mind.
 Don’t discount answers like video games, music or sports.
 Instead, explore potential careers your student might not have considered in these areas: video game design or product marketing, studio production or music promotion, sports management or athletic training.
 Many kids are undecided because they can’t connect their interests to something they can study in college and turn into a career path.
 Check out this website for finding related careers or my post on 10 majors and the 100 jobs you can get with them.

-If you or someone you know has a friend who’s working in the field your teen’s talked about, ask that person about sitting down with your student to discuss his work and what he does and doesn’t like about it.
-Maybe he can share advice on good majors to prepare you for this field and offer some college suggestions.
+If you or someone you know has a friend who’s working in the field your teen’s talked about, ask that person about sitting down with your student to discuss their work and what they do and don’t like about it.
+Maybe they can share advice on good majors to prepare you for this field and offer some college suggestions.
 Remember, people take interesting paths to their careers.

-Meet with a career counselor Start with a professor during a college visit or stop in at the college’s career services office (see my next post) before making an appointment with one of these professionals who will charge you for their work.
-Find a counselor through the National Career Development Association.
+Meet with a career counselor Start with a professor during a college visit or stop in at the college’s career services office.
+If that doesn’t work out, find a counselor through the National Career Development Association.
+Their prices vary depending on their specialty and experience.
 Or check with your local library, which may have its own career-counseling program.

 Consider a gap year Popular in Europe, a gap year involves taking time off between high school and college.
-Your teen can still apply to college and defer his acceptance for a year at schools that have such a policy, like Harvard.
-College is too expensive to throw an unmotivated kid onto an expensive university campus and hope he’ll figure it out.
+Your teen can still apply to college and defer their acceptance for a year at schools that have such a policy, like Harvard.
+College is too expensive to throw an unmotivated kid onto an expensive university campus and hope they’ll figure it out.

 If a gap year seems like a real possibility, help your teen plan what to do during that time.
 Some kids get a job or an internship in a field that interests them to learn more about it, or to make money to pay for college.
 Others travel, or volunteer here or abroad.
 Hopefully in that year your teen will mature, have a more focused direction and be better prepared for college.
 It’s not 12 months to sit around doing nothing, living off of Mom and Dad.